SamSlutz/Card-Game-Contributions/probability-model/README.md

 # Card Game Probability Modeling

-An exact-probability solver for evaluating fixed play policies in card-game combo lines, applied here to a Hearthstone Rogue build.
-Instead of estimating outcomes via Monte Carlo simulation, this computes the *exact* probability of reaching a target end state, given a deterministic policy and a random shuffle.
+An exact probability solver for evaluating fixed play policies in card game combo lines, applied here to a Hearthstone Rogue build.
+Instead of estimating outcomes via Monte Carlo simulation, this computes the exact probability of reaching a target end state, given a deterministic policy and a random shuffle.